A Note on Pretzelosity TMD Parton Distribution

 For terms with the two $k_\perp$'s in Eq.(\ref{2KT}) carrying indices other than $\beta$ or $\rho$ the same result is obtained.
 Therefore, we find that Pretzelosity function $h_{1T}^\perp$ of a transversely polarized quark is zero.
+However, this is true only if the function $D_{\alpha\sigma} (x, k_\perp, l, n)$ is finite.
+In general the function contains divergent terms.

 The above result is derived in the space-time dimension $d=4$.
-If one uses dimensional regularization with $d=4-\epsilon$, $h_{1T}^\perp$ in Eq.(\ref{H0}) is proportional to $\epsilon$.
-In general $D_{\alpha\sigma}$ can contain pole terms in $\epsilon$.
-In the limit $\epsilon=0$ one may obtain nonzero $h_{1T}^\perp$.
+The trace term ${\rm Tr } [\cdots]$ with $d=4$ in Eq.(\ref{H0}) is zero.
+If we use dimensional regularization for all divergences, the trace term is not zero but proportional to $\epsilon =4-d$.
+We have:

+where $\cdots$ denotes the contributions from terms with the two $k_\perp$'s in Eq.(\ref{2KT}) carrying indices other than $\beta$ or $\rho$.
+These contributions also have an overall factor $4-d$.
+Therefore, we can write the result in the form as given in the second line of Eq.(\ref{FP}).
+This form is derived from the fact that the matrix $\Gamma$ in Eq.(\ref{AMP}) only consists of products of $\gamma$-matrices of even numbers and the tensor structure of in the definition of $h_{1T}^\perp$.
+Again, the function $F$ is calculated with perturbative theory to any order or the sum of all orders.
+In general $F$ contains pole terms in $\epsilon$.
+In the limit $\epsilon \to 0$ one may obtain nonzero $h_{1T}^\perp$.
 In this case the interpretation of the above result can be changed.
+It depends on how divergences in $F$ are regularized.
 This needs to be discussed in detail.